A human papillomavirus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.

 For locally advanced disease, chemoradiotherapy is significantly superior to radiotherapy alone.

-Cervical cancer is an HPV-related malignancy of the uterine cervical mucosa.
+Cervical cancer is a human papillomavirus-related malignancy of the uterine cervical mucosa.

 Medical Gynecologic Oncology